jojo786/loadshedding-power-updater-bot/README.md

 ```

 The bot also supports you asking it for the schedule on an ad-hoc basis using the `/schedule` command.

+The bot has has a web front-end: https://powerupdater.hacksaw.co.za/ - where you can see the list of areas and schedules.

 ## Architecture